By dentist Dr. Richard Mitchell

 Ulcers on the tongue / canker sores on the tongue are usually found on the top and sides of the tongue.
 The ulcers begin as tiny red swellings (like tiny blisters) that usually burst within a day or two.
 The resulting sores are covered by a thin layer of white or yellow tissue, and usually have a red halo around them.

 On average, the ulcers heal within two weeks without treatment, and without scarring.
-It's unusual to get a high temperature, and tongue ulcers do not generally have anything to do with any other medical condition.
+It's unusual to get a high temperature or a fever, and tongue ulcers do not generally have anything to do with any other medical condition.

 Most people experience their first canker sores on the tongue between the ages of 10 and 20.
 But it is possible to get them at any age.
 How often you get canker sores varies considerably.
 Some people only get them once or twice a year, while others may have an almost non-stop run of canker sores.
 As soon as one area heals up, another area breaks out.

-What are the causes of canker sores on the tongue?
+What are the causes of a sore tongue?

 We don't know for sure.
 It seems to be a combination of things.
 This "triggering combination" is different for different people.